How do I clean the oven naturally? Find 4 ways to clean an oven without baking soda.

 Cleaning the Oven Grates

-First, you must remove the grates from the oven.
+First, you must remove the grates or racks from the oven.

 - Fill a plastic tub that is large enough to hold the grates and fill it with very hot water and some all-natural cleaner.